-From Carlisle: Follow A69 eastbound until 2 miles from Hexham town centre (and one mile west from the turning to Hexham), then turn left (north) on the A6079 (Bellingham, Kielder Water).
+From Carlisle: Follow A69 eastbound until 2 miles west of Hexham, then turn left (north) on the A6079 (Bellingham, Kielder Water).
 After 3 miles in total and 0.75 miles after the village of Wall, turn left (north) at a crossroads onto the B6320 (Bellingham, Kielder Water).
 Shortly afterwards, cross the River North Tyne at Chollerford and take the second exit on the roundabout.
 Bellingham is around 12 miles north on this road, around 5 miles north of the village of Wark.
 The campsite is on the left hand side of the road, just beyond a Bellingham local services sign.

-From Newcastle: Follow A69 westbound until ca. 1 mile west of (i.e. beyond) the turning to Hexham, then turn right (north) on the A6079 (Bellingham, Kielder Water).
+From Newcastle: Follow A69 westbound until 2 miles west of (i.e., beyond) Hexham\\, then turn right (north) on the A6079 (Bellingham, Kielder Water).
 After 3 miles in total and 0.75 miles after the village of Wall, turn left (north) at a crossroads onto the B6320 (Bellingham, Kielder Water).
 Shortly afterwards, cross the River North Tyne at Chollerford and take the second exit on the roundabout.
 Bellingham is around 12 miles north on this road, around 5 miles north of the village of Wark.
 The campsite is on the left hand side of the road, just beyond a Bellingham local services sign.